New Hampshire Medical Malpractice Attorney

 There are innumerable types of medical malpractice cases, but most of them fall into the categories of a doctor’s failure to diagnose, not gaining the patient’s consent, surgical errors, prescription errors, and negligence in diagnosing associated diseases.
 All of these can result in serious injuries and permanent disabilities that can cause the victim lost wages and employment opportunities, pain and suffering, an overall decline in quality of life, and sometimes even death.

-Our New Hampshire medical malpractice lawyers at Van Dorn, Curtiss & Rousseau, PLLC know the lengths to which powerful healthcare companies will go to escape responsibility for their errors, and we refuse to accept settlements that are not fair and equitable under the circumstances of the case.
+Our New Hampshire medical malpractice lawyers at Van Dorn, Curtiss, Rousseau & Ross, PLLC know the lengths to which powerful healthcare companies will go to escape responsibility for their errors, and we refuse to accept settlements that are not fair and equitable under the circumstances of the case.
 We are not daunted by healthcare companies and their insurers stonewall tactics.
 Our reputation for zealous representation of our injured clients speaks for itself.

-If you think you may have a medical malpractice claim, call us at (603) 556-4148 for a free consultation.
+If you think you may have a medical malpractice claim, call us at (603) 556-4148 or complete an online form for a free consultation.

 Emergency Room Errors